OpenDSA/OpenDSA/RST/en/Development/ExternalSort.rst

 Once the first run is complete (i.e., the heap becomes empty), the array will be filled with records ready to be processed for the second run.
-Figure :num:`Figure #ReplacementSelection` illustrates part of a run being created by replacement selection.
+Here is a visualization to show a run being created by replacement selection.

-.. _ReplacementSelection:

 .. inlineav:: ExternalReplacementSelection ss
    :output: show

 It should be clear that the minimum length of a run will be :math:`M` records if the size of the heap is :math:`M`, because at least those